 Innovation and Quality Program

 A major part of our mission involves innovation, both to deliver the highest quality care today, and to define new treatments for the future.
 Our Innovation and Quality (IQ) Program serves to facilitate these goals.
-Directed by Dong Kim and Gigi Hergenroeder, the IQ program includes principal investigators, biostatisticians, research nurses, coordinators, data managers, programmers, research assistants, and hospital and clinic administrations.
+The IQ program includes principal investigators, biostatisticians, research nurses, coordinators, data managers, programmers, research assistants, and hospital and clinic administrations.

 The IQ Program has two components.
 First, it works directly with clinicians, using data and detailed feedback to help physicians improve their performance and lead to better patient outcomes.
 Second, the IQ program provides a platform and support to efficiently conduct a wide range of investigational studies.
 Specifically, the IQ Program aims to: